Dementia and food: 13 tips to make sure a senior is eating enough

-Experts say seniors can sometimes benefit from small dietary changes -- thoughtful shifts in everything from how food looks and tastes to how it's presented.
+Experts say seniors can sometimes benefit from small dietary changes — thoughtful shifts in everything from how food looks and tastes to how it's presented.
 But these tweaks shouldn’t stop at the food.

 Here are some easy changes to institute at mealtime that might make a big difference for an elderly loved one.

-1. Make the Food Easy to See
+1. Make the food easy to see

-"Add color and plate the food in a way that’s presentable and exciting,” she said.
+Lauren Kelly with Alliance Homecare says the appearance of the food itself can make a big impact.
+"Add color and plate the food in a way that’s presentable and exciting,” she says.
 “This alone can often be enough to entice someone to eat."

 Kelly suggests that bypassing "beige" food for more colorful options is a game-changer.
 Substitute mashed sweet potato for white potatoes, add a side of greens, or even layer pureed berries or creamy peanut butter in Greek yogurt for dessert.